-All news releases concerning students and teachers must be cleared through the principal.
+All news releases or publications (including social media postings) concerning students and teachers must be cleared through the principal.
 Teachers are encouraged to publicize the commendable activities and accomplishments that are worthy of publication by providing this information to the principal.
 An image release form signed by the parent or guardian should be provided before any photographs of students are submitted for publication.